Prices from £12.99

 Prescription Doctor offer a discreet, UK next-day delivery service on orders approved before 3pm, Monday to Friday.
-You can buy Pantoprazole online in the UK from Prescription Doctor today, by simply completing our medical questionnaire.
+You can get a private prescription for Pantoprazole online in the UK from Prescription Doctor today.

 Heartburn occurs when stomach acid refluxes back up into the oesophagus, causing irritation and inflammation of the unprotected oesophageal lining.

 Acid reflux symptoms often feel worse when bending over or lying flat after taking a heavy meal.
 Common foods and drinks, including carbonated drinks, acidic foods, fruits and juices, high-fat content foods and chocolate, can cause an increase in stomach acid production.

 Over a long time, acid reflux may cause severe damage to the lining of the oesophagus.
 If untreated, the pain of heartburn may worsen.
 Heartburn should be treated as soon as possible.

 With controlled production of stomach acid, there is a reduced risk of stomach acid rising and flowing back into the oesophagus, where it may cause uncomfortable and painful GORD symptoms, including heartburn.

 Unless instructed otherwise by your doctor, a dose of one tablet a day for 4-8 weeks is recommended for treatment of heartburn.